-Spear Spring Farm is working to help push forward the local, healthy food movement.
-We want to help people to eat healthier and tastier food that is grown in harmony with our environment.
-We believe that being a farmer is a noble calling - we feed people and work really hard to give people the chance to eat well.
-But the agricultural population across the country is aging, our food systems are systematically failing in shockingly predictable ways and the repercussions are felt across all areas of of the country - from the cost of wheat to the recalls on contaminated produce and meat.
+Spear Spring Farm is working hard to support the local food movement.
+We want to help people eat healthier and tastier food that is grown in harmony with the land that provides for us.
+We believe that being a farmer is a noble calling - we feed people.
+But the agricultural population across the country is aging, our food systems are systematically failing in shockingly predictable ways and the repercussions are felt across all areas of of the country - from the cost of wheat, to the recalls on contaminated produce and meat.
 People will only have the option of eating affordable, responsibly grown, healthy food if local diversified farmers can make a living wage, save for retirement, and help send their kids to college.
 We are striving to be a model for an economically AND environmentally sustainable farm.
-As we work towards this goal, we will share what we learn with other local farmers to help them earn a living wage too!

 Join us in our mission!
-Sign up for our “Your Choice” weekly CSA program.
-Visit our Farm Store, buy what you like and feel good knowing that your dollars spent locally will also go to support LOCAL jobs, other local businesses and will help strengthen not only a food system you can trust in, but our local economy across all facets of commerce.
-Support other local farms - they’re part of the movement too.
-And tell your friends to join in...
+Sign up for our weekly CSA program.
+Visit our farm stand, buy what you like and feel good knowing that your dollars spent locally will also go to support LOCAL jobs, other local businesses and will help strengthen not only a food system you can trust, but our local economy across all facets of commerce.
+We also support other local farms and food producers - they’re part of the movement too!
+Tell your friends to join in...
 When responsible and sustainable farmers thrive, everybody eats well!

-Robert Spear acquired the land that is now Spear Spring Farm in 1735, as part of the grant of 42 parcels (his was 21), indirectly, by the English Crown to encourage European settlement of what is now is now the town of Warren.
-All of the parcels abutted the St. George River, since it was the principal means of reliable transportation and potential commerce.
-Robert and his family settled the land in 1736 and it was owned continuously by members of the Spear family until we acquired it 2016.
+Robert and Margaret (McLean) Spear acquired the land that is now Spear Spring Farm in 1736, as part of the grant of 42 parcels (his was 21), from the English Crown to encourage European settlement in an area with great promise for commerce and trade.
+All of the land grant parcels abutted the St. George River, since it was the principal means of reliable transportation and potential commerce.
+At the time Robert gained his land grant, his wife's father, John McLean was one of the first settlers along the river in Warren in 1735.
+Robert's eldest son, Captain John Spear who served in the Revolutionary War, and his family settled the original plot given to his father by building the brick house in 1763 using bricks made from the clay along the riverbank and it was owned continuously by members of the Spear family until we acquired it 2016.

 More recently, Dr. Ivan Spear, an orthopedic surgeon in Worcester, Massachusetts, acquired the farm in 1983 from a family member, in order to keep it in the Spear family.
 Ivan had spent time on the farm with family as a boy and wanted it to remain a working farm.
-He remained in Worcester and leased the farm to Jeff and Laurie Bellmore, who with their family, ran a successful farm for many years.
+He remained in Worcester and leased the farm to Jeff and Laurie Bellmore, who, with their family, ran a successful farm and a beloved pick-your-own strawberry operation for many years.
 Ivan died in 2014 at the age of 92 and we acquired the farm in November 2106 from Ivan’s son, Brian Spear.

-Today our farm comprises 163 acres in a narrow rectangle running from the St. George River on our eastern boundary, across Rt.
+Today our farm comprises 170 acres in a narrow rectangle running from the St. George River on our eastern boundary, across Rt.
 1 (which at that point runs essentially North/South) and to the railroad tracks on our western boundary.
 Most of our farm is wooded, with about 42 acres of open fields.
 A spent gravel pit occupies 15-20 acres.
-We currently work about 5 acres and have two unheated hoophouses, one (24’x80’) for germination and one (24’x96’) for extended season growing.
+We currently work about 5-10 acres and have two high tunnels and one year round propagation house.

 Jeremy's daughter, Rori, is in charge of our heritage flock of laying hens who regularly get fed by hand and are enlightened by readings from works by prominent authors like Dr. Seuss, J.K.
 Rowling and Judy Bloom.
 She has determined that purple potatoes make the best french fries (which they do!) and that basil is OK (even though it's green) as long as she only has to eat it in our homemade pizza sauce.
 She regularly eats so many carrots during our carrot harvest that she gets "carroted out" and especially loves the purple ones with the yellow stars in the middle.

 Finn follows her everywhere, making sure she doesn't get into trouble.
-He's working on his herding skills with our chickens and whatever children may visit the farm and he regularly takes a turn manning the farm stand or helping out with weeding in the greenhouse.
+He regularly helps out with weeding in the greenhouse by eating all the sprouting greens that take root under the seeding table.
 His favorite foods include our baby salad greens and mustard plants, although he won't turn his nose up at spinach or dandelions.
-He's a favorite with all of our crew, especially now that he's learning to stop jumping up when he greets you and he makes for a pretty photogenic mascot for the farm.
+Meanwhile Mayla May loves taking her turn greeting guests in the farm stand.
+Both Finn and little Mayla May make for pretty photogenic mascots and tour guides for the farm.